roberttidey/RPi_Cam_Web_Interface/README.md

 Layout changes to schedule page
 Added user command and file purge in scheduler Max_Capture 0 disables the time-out on motion captures.

+March 28th 2015
+RPi cam can be started in debug mode where debug messages are output Call script debug instead of start debug to terminal Call script with debugF writes to a file raspiDebug.txt in www folder (FIle is only closed and updated when script stop is called.

+March 29th
+Scheduler reworked to support 3 period calculations (Sun based, All Day, Fixed Times) Fixed Times supports 6 fixed times per day
+Scheduler command table rotated to fit better.